mpsonntag/snippets/courses/teaching/Linux.md

 The systemd files can also be checked directly at `/etc/systemd/system/snap.certbot.renew.service` or `.timer`

 The certificates issued can be found in the `/etc/letsencrypt/`.
 Usually the certificates are created in the `/etc/letsencrypt/archive` directory, the latest is symlinked to the `archive` directory from the `/etc/letsencrypt/live` directory.
 When used with an apache, the apache config should always point to the `live` directory; when an autorenewal job is set up, the apache will always have access to the latest certificate.

+The certificates are bound to a domain name, not to an IP address or server host key.
+So if the server is changed, the certificates can actually be moved to the letsencrypt folders on the new machine and can be used on the fly.

 ### Scheduled jobs via `crontab`: